ashokponkumar/cloud-monitoring/containers/monitoring_containers_ov.md

 You can have 1 or more Kubernetes clusters in an account.
 Metrics are collected automatically by the {{site.data.keyword.containershort}} as soon as the cluster is provisioned.
 Container metrics are collected as soon as the pod is deployed.
 Metrics are automatically forwarded to the {{site.data.keyword.monitoringshort}} service:

-* When you create a cluster as an account resource, metrics are forwarded to the account domain in the {{site.data.keyword.monitoringshort}} service.
-For metrics to be forwarded to the account domain, the {{site.data.keyword.monitoringshort}} service key owner must have an IAM policy with **administrator** permisisons to work with the {{site.data.keyword.monitoringshort}} service.
+When you create a cluster, metrics are forwarded to the account domain in the {{site.data.keyword.monitoringshort}} service.
+For metrics to be forwarded to the account domain, the {{site.data.keyword.containershort}} key owner must have the following IAM policies:

-* When you create a cluster with a Cloud Foundry space associated to it, metrics are forwarded to the space domain in the {{site.data.keyword.monitoringshort}} service.
-For metrics to be forwarded to the space domain, the {{site.data.keyword.monitoringshort}} service key owner must have **manager** role on the organization, and **developer** role on the space.
+* IAM policy with **editor** permisisons for the {{site.data.keyword.monitoringshort}} service.
+* IAM policy with **administrator** permisisons for the {{site.data.keyword.containershort}}.

 The following figure shows a high level view of monitoring for the {{site.data.keyword.containershort}}: